ligolang/ligo/gitlab-pages/docs/language-basics/math-numbers-tez.md

 let g : int = 1_000_000
 ```

-> Pro tip: you can use underscores for readability when defining large
+> Tip: you can use underscores for readability when defining large
 > numbers:
 >
 >```cameligo